filecoin-project/filecoin-docs/docs/introduction/ipfs-and-filecoin.md

 # IPFS and Filecoin

-Filecoin and IPFS are complementary protocols for storing and sharing data in the decentralized web.
+Filecoin and [IPFS](https://ipfs.io) are complementary protocols for storing and sharing data in the decentralized web.
 While users aren’t required to use Filecoin and IPFS together, the two combined solve significant failings of the current web 2.0 infrastructure.
 This page aims to explain the relationship between the two protocols and assist users in deciding which option, or combination of options, is best suited for their use-case.

 ## Incentivizing data reliability

 IPFS is a free and open-source network stack protocol that allows users to store and transfer verifiable data with each other.
-IPFS users persist data on the network by [pinning](https://docs-beta.ipfs.io/concepts/persistence/#pinning-in-context) data on their own hardware, to a third-party cloud service (known as Pinning Services), or through community-oriented systems where a group of individual IPFS users share resources to ensure the content remains live.
+IPFS users persist data on the network by [pinning](https://docs-beta.ipfs.io/concepts/persistence/#pinning-in-context) it on their own hardware, to a third-party cloud service (known as Pinning Services), or through community-oriented systems where a group of individual IPFS users share resources to ensure the content remains live.

 The lack of a built-in incentive mechanism is the challenge that Filecoin hopes to solve by allowing users to incentivize long-term distributed storage at competitive prices through a marketplace of storage nodes, while maintaining the efficiency and resiliency provided by the IPFS network.